RadSec: RADIUS over Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS)

 authenticator checks, this specification requires that the (D)TLS

-session be closed.
-The reason is that the session is expected to be
+connection be closed.
+The reason is that the connection is expected

-Any non-RADIUS traffic on that session means the other party is
+Any non-RADIUS traffic on that connection means the other party is

 misbehaving and is potentially a security risk.
 Similarly, any